-- An open circuit heater, or a bad connection on the heater on some modern Indesit and Hotpoint washing machines can have the bizarre effect of causing the washing machine to neither fill, drain, or run the motor and will not produce an error code, which is contrary to all logic, and different to most other washing machines.
+An open circuit heater, or a bad connection on the heater on some modern Indesit and Hotpoint washing machines can have the bizarre effect of causing the washing machine to stop functioning apart from the lights and will not produce an error code.
+This is contrary to all logic.
 The lights come on, but nothing works.
-However, note that these symptoms can also be caused by other faults such as a faulty door interlock or on off switch or on even an open circuit motor or faulty PCB.
+However, note that these symptoms can also be caused by other faults such as a faulty door lock or on off switch or on even an open circuit motor or faulty PCB.

-- If the heating element goes open circuit mid-cycle some washers won’t trigger an error code and will stick on wash.
+If the heating element goes open circuit mid-cycle some washers won’t trigger an error code and will stick on wash.
 Some may stick on the last minute of the wash cycle.

 If the heater definitely isn’t working

 If the heater is definitely not working and an error code implicates the heater it should be a case of checking the connections.
 The heater’s continuity can be checked with a meter and if it’s open circuit or quite high resistance the heater will need replacing.

 Where is the heater and how to replace it

 See my article for more information – How to remove the heater from a washing machine

 Fixed-price repairs, Pay monthly, Repair & protect your whole appliance..